 About the garden

-In 2015, garden's beginning breathed new life into an otherwise dully landscaped portion of the University's beautiful campus.
-Since, it has provided habitat for wildlife and educational opportunities for students, faculty, staff and the community.
+In 2015, the garden's beginning breathed new life into an otherwise dully landscaped portion of the University's beautiful campus.
+Since it has provided a habitat for wildlife and educational opportunities for students, faculty, staff, and the community.
 For example, school children who visit the University's Natural History Museum get to see the garden, a place to develop a sense of wonder, stewardship and care for the environment.

 In 2017, The Reno/Sparks Association of REALTORS selected the garden for the year's REALTORS Build A Better Block project.
 Funds from the project helped the garden to better be a place that showcases the diversity of native plants and pollinators.